JanHerca/urantiapedia/output/wikijs/en/help/start.md

 Currently *Urantiapedia* stands as follows:
 * in all supported languages (25): in phase I.
-* in English and Spanish: between phase I and phase II.
+* in English, Spanish, French and Portuguese: between phase I and phase II.

 To know more about the current progress of the project check here: [Status](/en/help/status).